 The school governors continue to give their support and advice to help drive the strategic vision of the school.
 As well as meetings in the evenings that they attend and training courses they go to, governors also come into school regularly to attend school events but also to support our school improvement plan.
 They have opportunity to go on frequent learning walks, talk to staff and children and see some of the work of the school in action and to give constructive feedback.
-Governors were able to do this until we had lockdown in March.
-However, during lockdown, governors were still very much engaged and involved with school business and attended Zoom meetings and looked at documentation relating to school opening.
+Even during lockdown governors were still very much engaged and involved with school business and attended Zoom meetings and looked at documentation relating to school opening.